IP-CAM/Maib-Payment-Module-for-OC-3.x/README.md

 # maib-opencart
-Accept Visa / Mastercard / Apple Pay / Google Pay on your store with the Maib Payment Extension for Opencart
+Accept Visa / Mastercard / Apple Pay / Google Pay on your store with the Maib Payment Extension for Opencart v.
+3